Being evicted from a Scottish secure tenancy

 the sheriff decides whether to grant a decree for eviction

-If you have a short Scottish secure tenancy (SSST), your landlord can ask for a court order when your tenancy runs out without having to provide a good reason.
-Find out if you have a short Scottish secure tenancy (SSST) and read more about eviction of short Scottish secure tenants.
+If you have a short Scottish secure tenancy, your landlord can ask for a court order when your tenancy runs out without having to provide a reason

 What is a notice of proceedings?